System and Science

 Natural Science in Computer Science

-Focuses on understanding basic rules of computer systems.
+Focuses on understanding basic rules of computer systems, how they work.

 Design Science in Computer Science